top of page

 One of the more advanced active mixtures we offer at Just Resin is UV resin.
 Unlike clear epoxy resins, which use hardeners and/or thinner solutions in their composition, UV resins rely only on ultraviolet rays that are emitted by flashlights and lamps to create their final product.

-Here are a few simple instructions for using UV resin kits to learn more about this special material:
+Here are a few simple instructions for using UV resin kits to learn more about this special material: UV resin is ideal for resin crafting, suitable for both beginners and professionals.

 By moving the heat gun or butane torch in a circular motion across the mixture, bubbles stuck in the middle will rise up and pop before curing begins.